To earn a JD degree, a student must:

 Students seeking the Graduate Certificate have the same application requirements as degree seekers.
 The same grading policy and academic standards (including standards for enrollment, grade point average, and academic good standing) apply to Graduate Certificate students.

-Both MSL degree courses of study for each track, as well as MSL Graduate Certificate courses of study for each track can be found below.
+Both MSL degree courses of study for each track, as well as MSL Graduate Certificate courses of study for each track, can be found below.

-All MSL students in the degree or certificate seeking programs will choose a track (specialization).
+All MSL students in the degree or certificate-seeking programs will choose a track (specialization).
 This track will be notated on the student’s final transcripts.
 Only one track specialization may be earned in either the degree or certificate program.
 Students are not eligible to receive a certificate in one track and a degree in another, nor are they eligible to receive two certificates in different tracks.

 Students may change their track selection mid-enrollment with approval from the Assistant Dean for Academic Affairs.
 Students can submit their request to change their track by going through the Change Program of Study process in Workday.

-All MSL students must maintain continuous enrollment during their program of study, taking at least three credit hours every Fall and Spring semester until completion of their program.
+All MSL students must maintain continuous enrollment during their program of study, taking at least three credit hours every Fall and Spring term until completion of their program.
 In accordance with the Leave of Absence policy, a leave of up to one year may be granted with permission of the Assistant Dean for Academic Affairs and the Sr. Associate Dean for Academic Affairs.
 Students who do not register for a course as required and who do not request a leave of absence will be dropped from their program and must reapply to re-enter the program.

-Students transferring credit may complete the degree in as little as 17 months (four semesters).
-Students without transfer credit may complete the degree in as little as 22 months (five semesters).
+Students transferring credit may complete the degree in as little as 17 months (four terms).
+Students without transfer credit may complete the degree in as little as 22 months (five terms).
 No more than six years may elapse between the commencement and completion of the requirements for the MSL degree unless an exception has been granted by the Assistant Dean for Academic Affairs and the Sr. Associate Dean for Academic Affairs.

-The Graduate Certificate may be completed in as little as 9 months (two semesters).
-No more than two years may elapse between the commencement and completion of the requirements for the MSL Graduate Certificate.
+The Graduate Certificate may be completed in as little as 9 months (two terms).
+No more than two years may elapse between the commencement and completion of the requirements for the MSL Graduate Certificate unless an exception has been granted by the Assistant Dean for Academic Affairs and the Sr. Associate Dean for Academic Affairs.